IslamAlii/My-OSSU-Computer-Science-Learning-Path/Intro CS/01 - Python for Everybody/03 - Conditional execution/chapter3_summary.md

 - `or` Operator: Similarly, with the `or` operator, if the left condition is `True`, the whole expression becomes `True`, and the right condition is not evaluated.
 - Short-circuit evaluation is valuable because it can optimize code execution by avoiding unnecessary evaluations, especially when dealing with complex or resource-intensive conditions.
 It ensures that evaluations are performed only when they can potentially change the final result, improving efficiency and performance.

+## guardian pattern

+- Where we construct a logical expression with additional comparisons to take advantage of the short-circuit behavior.

 ## Debugging

 - Debugging techniques were practiced to identify and fix errors in our code.